VRWKV-Editor: Reducing quadratic complexity in transformer-based video editing: Background

 \subsection{Diffusion Models and Latent Variable Refinement}

 Diffusion models represent \cite{ho2020denoising} a powerful class of generative models that operate through a progressive noise addition and removal process.
 Starting with an original image $x_0$, the forward diffusion process gradually corrupts the data by adding Gaussian noise over $T$ timesteps.
-At each step $t$, the noisy image $x_t$ is obtained through:
+At each step $t$, the noisy image $x_t$ is obtained by:

 where $\alpha_t$ represents a noise schedule parameter and $\epsilon_t \sim N(0,I)$ is Gaussian noise with the same dimensions as $x_0$.\\ The reverse process learns to denoise these corrupted images, effectively modeling the data distribution.
 For conditional generation tasks, we can extend this framework to model the conditional distribution $p_{\theta}(x_t|c,x_0)$, where $c$ represents conditioning information such as text prompts or class labels.
-The conditional model learns:
+The conditional model learns the following distribution:

-where $x_T \sim N(0,I)$ represents pure noise.\\ The model parameters $\theta$ are optimized by maximizing the variational lower bound of the log-likelihood:
+where $x_T \sim N(0,I)$ represents pure noise.
+The model parameters $\theta$ are optimized by maximizing the variational lower bound of the log-likelihood:

-where the network $\epsilon_\theta$ learns to predict the noise added at each timestep given the noisy image $x_t$, timestep $t$, and conditioning information $c$.\\ To improve computational efficiency, latent diffusion models perform the diffusion process in a compressed latent space rather than directly in pixel space.
+The network $\epsilon_\theta$ learns to predict the noise added in each time step given the noisy image $x_t$, the time step $t$, and the conditioning information $c$.\\ To improve computational efficiency, latent diffusion models perform the diffusion process in a compressed latent space rather than directly in the pixel space.
 This approach utilizes a pre-trained autoencoder consisting of an encoder $E$ that maps images to latent representations $z = E(x)$ and a decoder $D$ that reconstructs images from latents.\\ The diffusion process then operates in this latent space, learning the distribution of encoded representations.
 This approach significantly reduces memory and computational costs while maintaining high-quality generation capabilities \cite{rombach2022high}.
-During inference, the model generates latent representations through the reverse diffusion process, which are then decoded back to pixel space using the pre-trained decoder.\\ This framework enables efficient conditional image generation by combining the expressiveness of diffusion models with the computational advantages of latent space operations, making it particularly suitable for high-resolution image synthesis tasks.
+During inference, the model generates latent representations through the reverse diffusion process, which are then decoded back to pixel space using the pretrained decoder.\\ This framework enables efficient conditional image generation by combining the expressiveness of diffusion models with the computational advantages of latent space operations, making it particularly suitable for high-resolution image synthesis tasks.